maxpna/profileimagecropper/README.md

 }
 ```
 ###How to Use
+You can either use the provided widget and build your own UI layout, or you can use the provided activity that does some of the work for you.

+####How to Use the Widget
 To add the widget in your existing activity, use the following code.
 The attributes shown allow you to customize the UI, but they are optional.
 If you leave them out, the library will use default values.
-Note, you can start with a default image loaded by using __android:src=__ element.
+Note, you can start with a default image loaded by using _android:src=_ element.

 ```
     <com.mxp.profileimagecropper.ProfileImageCropper